rafasamp/aura-modern/README.md

 - Integrated comments with Disqus and analytics via Google Analytics
 - Social media buttons
 - Easy to customize (feel free to fork!)

-## Missing Features
-Check out the [TODO](TODO) file for a list of things I am planning on supporting or adding to the theme.

-## Screenshots

-Coming soon

-## How To Use

-Coming soon

 ```python
 ### Theme Settings ###